-Goody's has been making and selling its own chocolate and ice cream for the past 28 years.
+Goody's has been making and selling its own chocolate and ice cream for the past 30 years.
 We are excited to announce the opening of franchise opportunities in the State of Oregon.
 Our first franchise opened in Prineville, Oregon in May 2011.
-If you are interested in learning how you can own a Goody's franchise, then please contact Dane Danforth at our company office.
+If you are interested in learning how you can own a Goody's franchise, please contact Dane Danforth at our corporate office.
 Email firstname.lastname@example.org or call (541) 385-7085.

 All About Chocolate